eACLS Logo

 6. Describe how and when to perform synchronized cardioversion.

-1. Conduct a systematic assessment of a patient with a wide complex tachycardia to determine their hemodynamic status.
+1. Conduct a systematic assessment of a patient with a wide complex tachycardia to determine his or her hemodynamic status.

 2. Distinguish between stable and unstable wide complex tachycardia.